Rae Peppers: Tenure

 In 2012, Peppers' son, Joshua Peppers, lost his right foot following an attack involving an IED while on duty with the U.S. Army in Afghanistan.
 Subsequently, in 2013 she sponsored legislation (House Bill 447) to provide scholarships for Montana Purple Heart recipients.

+In 2019, Peppers put forward House Bill 21 ("Hanna's Act") which created a new specialist position in the Department of Justice to help investigate all missing persons cases.
+This bill, which passed April 21, 2019, was one of three bills created by the State-Tribal Relations Committee to address the Missing and Murdered Indigenous Women crisis.